How to Fight Insomnia to Get Better Sleep After Back Surgery

 The stress and pain of undergoing spine surgery is enough to make you want to sleep it off, but sometimes it can be almost impossible to fall or stay asleep.
 Nearly 25 percent of Americans experience acute insomnia every year and some are first affected after undergoing back surgery.
-If you're ready to get some quality sleep after back surgery, this article will teach you more about insomnia and how to manage it after back surgery.
+If you're ready to get some quality sleep, this article will teach you more about insomnia and how to effectively manage it after back surgery.

 What is insomnia

 If you have trouble falling asleep or staying asleep after your back surgery you may have insomnia.
 According to the National Sleep Foundation, nearly two-thirds of all adults living with chronic pain reported discomfort as a reason for their insomnia.
 While it is common to have trouble sleeping right after surgery, some may suffer from insomnia for weeks or even months after their surgery.

 There are two categories of insomnia:

 - Primary Insomnia is a type of insomnia that is not brought on by another health condition.

 - Secondary Insomnia occurs when you experience trouble falling asleep or staying asleep due to another health-related issue.
 Those that have difficulty sleeping after surgery could be suffering from secondary insomnia.